dhhyi/travel-packlist/src/app/state/README.md

 # State Management

-The State Management in this application is a self-brewn solution providing a flat state object whose properties can be accessed and modified either by using signals or by accessor functions.
+The State Management in this application is a self-brew solution providing a flat state object whose properties can be accessed and modified either by using signals or by accessor functions.

 # State Slices